Deliciously soft pancakes are great for a satisfying breakfast anytime when they are made with almond flour, quinoa and buckwheat.

 1 teaspoon vanilla (opt)

-Place the oil, eggs and ½ c milk into a strong blender.
-Add the cooked quinoa and buckwheat groats, blend until the quinoa and buckwheat are smooth.
+Place the 1/4 cup oil, 2 eggs and ½ c milk into a strong blender.
+Add the 1 cup cooked quinoa and 1/2 cup buckwheat groats, blend until the quinoa and buckwheat are smooth.
 If you need more milk to get a smooth consistency, add it now.
-You can either add the remaining ingredients to the blender and blend until just barely mixed or dump the contents of the blender into a bowl and add the rest of the ingredients and stir.
+You can either add the remaining ingredients (1/2 cup almond flour, 4 teaspoons baking powder, 2 tablespoons pure maple syrup or honey, 1/2 teaspoon salt, 1 teaspoon vanilla) to the blender and blend until just barely mixed or dump the contents of the blender into a bowl and add the rest of the ingredients and stir.

 If I am doubling this recipe, which I often do, I use a bowl because the blender has a hard time with the larger amount of ingredients.
 The batter will thicken slightly as it sits.
 You can start cooking right away or you can wait for it to thicken.
 Pour out round blobs onto a hot skillet or pan and cook until bubbles form on the top of the batter.
 Flip it over and cook the other side.
 Eat warm with fresh fruit, pure maple syrup, applesauce, a sprinkle of cinnamon sugar or this delicious apple syrup.